 Many of our customers want to know if we can match hardwood that’s already in the house.

-Floors with colored stains like dark brown or grey can be a bit trickier to match.
+Floors with colored stains like dark brown or grey can be a bit trickier.
 Even if you know the exact brand and color of the stain that was originally used, there’s no way to custom blend stains.
 Even when purchasing a stain from the same manufacturer with the same color name, they’ll be slightly different.
 (This is similar to using a different dye lot in yarn or carpet).
 That being said, the difference is often very small.

 The other factor to consider with an existing floor is that the existing wood stain will have oxidized and faded with age.

 Let’s assume the existing hardwood floor is older and you want the new flooring to match as closely as possible.
 It’s usually best to sand the existing floor and finish old and new together.
 We’ll sand off the top layer of the existing floor.
-Then we install the new flooring (matching the type of wood, of course), and refinish the entire floor.
-The new floor will be a little paler than the existing wood, but the difference is going to be very small.
+Then we install the new flooring (using the same type of wood, of course), and refinish the entire floor.
+The new floor may be a little paler than the existing wood, but the difference is going to be very small.

 We’re also often asked if colors can be changed, especially from new homeowners.
 Maybe you purchased a home with espresso floors, but you prefer a golden oak or something more contemporary like grey.